 2.12.1 Preliminary hydrodynamic and sediment movement numerical modelling has been undertaken to assess the impacts of a new crossing in the Lower Thames estuary.
 Selected scenarios were modelled.
-These scenarios comprised investigation of placing new bridge piers in the river at Location A and Location C, and dredging operations associated with forming a trench in the river bed to construct the immersed tube tunnel option at Location C. A hydrodynamic appraisal is not required for a bored tunnel.
+These scenarios included investigation of placing new bridge piers in the river at Location A. A hydrodynamic appraisal is not required for a bored tunnel.
 The assessment provides information on the impact on water levels and current speeds, and subsequently to determine impacts on sediment movements during dredging operations.
 The modelling showed that overall no unacceptable changes to the river hydrodynamics or sediment transport conditions were found.
-Details of the work undertaken and findings are provided in Appendix 4.5.